-$\hbox{: Significant influence at the 0.05 level; FACT-ES: Functional Assessement of Cancer Treatment; HRQoL: Health-related quality of life and the contract of the contract$ similar results, highlighting that hot flushes and night sweats are less frequent in younger women and increase with age (41).
+$\hbox{$^$: Significant influence at the 0.05 level; FACT-ES: Functional Assessement of Cancer Treatment; HRQoL: Health-related quality of life theorem and the control of th$ similar results, highlighting that hot flushes and night sweats are less frequent in younger women and increase with age (41).
 Regarding weight gain, the results of a previous study demonstrated a strong relationship between weight gain and advanced age (postmenopausal) (42).